Freddy Krueger: Film

+The entity also haunts Wes Craven's dreams, to the point that he sees future events related to Krueger's actions and then writes them down as a movie script.
+Craven tells Langenkamp this entity has appeared in various manifestations throughout the ages, such as the old witch from Hansel and Gretel, and can be captured through storytelling.
+It sees Langenkamp as its primary foe because her character Nancy Thompson was the first to defeat it, making her the "gatekeeper" between the film world and the real world.
+In order to stop it from crossing over into the real world for good, Langenkamp must play Nancy one last time and defeat Freddy.

+Krueger's attempts to cross over to reality cause a series of earthquakes throughout Los Angeles County, including the 1994 Northridge earthquake.
+Langenkamp, with help from her son Dylan (Miko Hughes), ultimately succeeds in defeating the entity and trapping it in the film world.
+The film's postmodern and metafictional genre elements are considered a precursor to Craven's 1996 film Scream.

 In 2003, Freddy battled fellow horror icon Jason Voorhees (Ken Kirzinger) from the Friday the 13th film series in the theatrical release Freddy vs. Jason, a film which officially resurrected both characters from their respective deaths and subsequently sent them to Hell.
 As the film begins, Krueger is frustrated at his current inability to kill as knowledge of him has been hidden in Springwood, prompting him to manipulate Jason into killing in his place in the hope that the resulting fear will remind others of him so that he can resume his own murder spree.

-However, Freddy's plan proves too effective when Jason starts killing people before Freddy can do it, culminating in a group of teens learning the truth and drawing Freddy and Jason to Camp Crystal Lake in the hope that they can draw Freddy into the real world so that Jason will kill him and remain "home."
+However, Freddy's plan proves too effective when Jason starts killing people before Freddy can do it, culminating in a group of teens learning the truth and drawing Freddy and Jason to Camp Crystal Lake in the hope that they can draw Freddy into the real world so that Jason will kill him and remain "home".
 The ending of the film is left ambiguous as to whether or not Freddy is actually dead; despite being decapitated, when Jason emerges from the lake carrying his head he looks and winks at the audience.
 A sequel featuring Ash Williams (Bruce Campbell) from the Evil Dead franchise was planned, but never materialized onscreen.
 It was later turned into Dynamite Entertainment's comic book series Freddy vs. Jason vs. Ash.